Mohawk Group Holdings - Consensus Indicates Potential 42.5% Upside

-Mohawk Group Holdings with ticker code (MWK) now have 5 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 25 and 16 calculating the average target price we see 20.2.
-With the stocks previous close at 14.18 this would imply there is a potential upside of 42.5%.
-The 50 day MA is 9 and the 200 day MA is 7.73.
-The market capitalisation for the company is $424m.
-Company Website: http://www.mohawkgp.com
+Mohawk Group Holdings found using ticker (MWK) have now 5 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 25 and 16 calculating the average target price we see 20.2.
+With the stocks previous close at 14.18 this would indicate that there is a potential upside of 42.5%.
+There is a 50 day moving average of 9 and the 200 day moving average is 7.73.
+The company has a market capitalisation of $424m.
+Find out more information at: http://www.mohawkgp.com

 Mohawk Group Holdings, together with its subsidiaries, operates as a technology-enabled consumer products company in the United States and internationally.
 The company provides home and kitchen appliances; kitchenware; environmental appliances, such as dehumidifiers and air conditioners; beauty related products; and consumer electronics under the hOmeLabs, Vremi, Xtava, and RIF6 brands.
 It primarily serves individual online consumers through Amazon and other e-commerce platforms, as well as through its owned and operated websites and other marketplaces.
 The company was founded in 2014 and is headquartered in New York, New York.